“Tim, here in Uzbekistan, do you have any jokes about people from Turkmenistan?”

 Erik from Norway was waiting out on the front steps, Uzbek processed meat having already kicked his ass earlier in the trip.

 From there we made our way to the Al Hakim At-Termizi Mausoleum.
 A procession of brides and grooms glided down the beautifully manicured paths toward the mausoleum building.

 Inside, the rise in vibration was palpable as soon as I entered the building.
 Wow.
 A man sitting on a bench inside sang a beautiful Sufi prayer that reverberated across the ornate ceiling above us, while a woman and her two children knelt in the corner by Al-Tirmidhi’s tomb, chanting fervently.

 The brides and grooms cycled through, staying for a few minutes each.
 I sat and soaked up the vibe for a long while as the man on the bench continued to sing.
 So few sacred spaces hold a vibration like this, and it made me think of the power of human intention.
 We think of spiritual places as being very significant, but in my experience, people are far more powerful than places.
 Enough tourists mindlessly tromping through any space will render the vibration very ordinary in no time.
 It takes a dedicated and conscious intent to hold a special energy in a place, like what the singing man and the chanting woman were doing in here.
 I deeply enjoyed tuning into the feeling of this space, after days on end of being out in the chaotic energy jumble of the world.

 Outside, I found our group and Tim led us over to a set of stairs leading down into a hole in the ground.
 I waited until I was the last one down the stairs, which led to a small cave.

-Tim explained that this cave was a place of prayer, and the bigger the thing was you were praying for, the more days you had to spend down in this hole praying for it.
+Tim explained that this cave was a place of prayer, and the bigger the thing was that you were praying for, the more days you had to spend down in this hole praying for it.